Jaseci-Labs/jaseci/examples/CanoniAnalytics/codelabs/1_preparation.md

 ### **3. Collecting data for codelab**

 Movie scripts data is the textual data that we use in this coding lab.
-Here we are going to scrap movie scrip data from [Imbdsm]() website.
-We we have given you the python scrapping script [here](../misc/scrapping_example.py) and the python script [here](../code/scrapy.py) which we can be run as a Jaseci action.
+Here we are going to scrap movie scrip data from [Imbdsm](https://imsdb.com/) website.
+We have given you the python script [here](../code/scrapy.py) which we can be run as a Jaseci action.

 Steps to run Jaseci custom action to scrape data.